LIMITED TIME

 What You’ll Need to Stage a Bed

-Whether looking at “bed in a bag” sets or going through your own linens, you can use the following list to ensure you have everything you need to make a luxurious bed.
+Whether you’re looking at “bed in a bag” sets or going through your own linens, use the following list to ensure you have everything you need to make a luxurious bed.

 The Process of Staging a Bed